swaptacular/swpt_login/README.md

 2. [Ory Hydra] [OAuth 2.0] authorization server, which generates and verifies access tokens.

-3. [Redis] server instance, which stores more or less transient login data.
-For this kind of information, the tolerance for data loss is high, but nevertheless, the Redis server instance must be configured as persistent (on-disk) database.
+3. A [Redis]-compatible server instance, which stores more or less transient login data.
+For this kind of information, the tolerance for data loss is high, but nevertheless, the Redis-compatible server instance must be configured as persistent (on-disk) database.

 To increase security and performance, it is highly recommended that you configure HTTP reverse-proxy server(s) (like [nginx]) between your